calebporzio/sushi/README.md

 If you would like Sushi to work even if the dataset is empty, you can define your schema in the optional `protected $schema` array.

+> Note: If you choose to use your own ->getRows() method, the rows will NOT be cached between requests.

 ```php
 class Currency extends Model
 {